EdJoPaTo/website-stalker-example/sites/com-apple-watchos-watchos-preview.md

 Exceptionally personal.
 ----------

  watchOS 9 gives you even more to go on.
 A Workout app packed with more features than ever.
 A new Medications app, along with greater insights into your sleep and heart health.
 And more watch faces with more personalization to keep everything that’s close to your heart close at hand.
-[Watch the event](https://www.apple.com/apple-events/)
+Coming this fall [Watch the event](https://www.apple.com/apple-events/)

 Workout
 ----------

-#### New Workout Views.
-Take it all in.
-Go all out. ####
+#### New Workout Views ####

 The display now lets you see more while working out.
-Just turn the Digital Crown for new views of metrics like Activity rings, Heart Rate Zones, Power and Elevation.
+Just turn the Digital Crown for new views of metrics like Activity rings, Heart Rate Zones, Power, and Elevation.

 #### Heart Rate Zones ####